c64lib/docu/cbm/_drafts/macro-hosted-subroutines.md

         sta placeholderPtr
     }

-With these macros we can code our macro hosted subroutine in simpler manner:
+With these macros we can code our macro hosted subroutine in simpler manner (please appreciate the beauty of this self modifying code):

     .macro add8() {
         invokeStackBegin(returnPtr)